samanth4caballer0/pallet_detector_perceptor/README.md

 ROS "front-end" for object/marker detectors such as:

-- Lidar reflector marker
+- Lidar reflector
+- Column
-- ALVAR single tag or bundle of tags
+- ALVAR single tag or bundle of tags (it is just a frame transform from ar_track_alvar output)
 - Lidar geometric pattern, such as a v-marker (not implemented)
 - Point cloud geometric pattern, such as a pallet (not implemented)